eclipse-californium/californium/README.md

 ## Build jdk7 compliant

 Californium 2.x and newer can be used with java 7 or newer.
+In order to use plugins, which are only supported for newer jdks, the `--release` option is used (requires java 9 or newer).

-If you want to build it with a jdk 7, but use also plugins which are only supported for newer jdks, the toolchain plugin could be used.
-That requires a toolchains configuration in "toolchains.xml" in your maven ".m2" folder
+If you want to build it with a jdk 7, the toolchain plugin could be used, but requires manually remove the `maven.compiler.release` property in the pom.xml.
+That requires also a toolchains configuration in "toolchains.xml" in your maven ".m2" folder

 ```xml
 <?xml version="1.0" encoding="UTF8"?>